akib1162100/financial-demo/README.md

 ### DNS

-Define a DNS record of type CNAME with your domain service provider:
+Optionally, if you want to access Rasa Enterprise at your own (sub)-domain name, define a DNS record of type CNAME with your domain service provider:

 - **name of sub-domain**:  `aws-financial-demo`